sept-arch/Solar-Power-Bank/README.md

 ## Considerations
 - Regulate input so that the Li-ion battery is not overcharged.
 - Make sure the powerbank does not overheat.

+## Status
+- Prototyping with an Arduino UNO and simulating required firmware for voltage regulation